 - a) These Conditions of Carriage become valid and come into effect on 16 December 2014, they are issued in the electronic form and available at the web sites of the carrier.

 - b) In the event of carriage pursuant to Article 2.2 of these Conditions (Charter Flights), the flight ordering party shall be obliged to allow the passenger to acquaint itself with these Conditions.

-- c) The version of these Conditions of Carriage is done in the Czech language.
-In case of dispute or uncertain interpretation of other language versions, the Czech language version shall always be the determining one.
+- c) The version of these Conditions of Carriage is done in the English language.
+In case of dispute or uncertain interpretation of other language versions, the English language version shall always be the determining one.